Contact

 An Animal-Centered Philanthropy

 The Irving and Phyllis Millstein Foundation for Animal Welfare® serves animal and human needs through grants provided to 501(c)(3) organizations.
-Support is given for Outreach, Animal Relocation, Animal Care, Shelter/Capital Support, and Veterinary Medical Aid, helping dog, cat, and horse populations.
+Support is given for Outreach, Animal Relocation, Animal Care, Shelter and Capital Support, Veterinary Aid, and Education and Training to help dog, cat, and horse populations.

 The Foundation's mission is to protect, care for, and support vulnerable, at-risk animals, and to address animal-related human conditions, connections, and bonds.
 Irving and Phyllis valued the human and animal relationship, and the Foundation provides grants and programs that foster and preserve these relationships.
 Grantmaking procedures are consultative and problem-solving.
 For more information about the Foundation's mission and approach, please read Foundation Policy Statement.